 6. Filter

-The most common way to filter a DataFrame is to pass an expression as an “index” that can be used to decide which records should be kept and which discarded.
-You write the expression by combining a column on your DataFrame with an “operator” like == or > or < and a value to compare against each row.
+The most common way to filter a DataFrame is to pass an expression as an “index” that can be used to decide which records to keep and which to discard.
+You write the expression by combining a column of your DataFrame with an “operator” like == or > or < and a value to compare each row against.

 Note